 You’ll find a good choice of restaurants in Le Cannet des Maures.
 From traditional French cuisine to international menus and pizzerias, there is something to suit all tastes.
 In Le Thoronet there are a couple of local cafes dotted along the winding streets, as well as a good winery where you can sample the local vintage and maybe pick up a bottle or two to take home.

-The closest beach is Plage de Grimaud, a long sandy beach with sunbeds and parasols available to hire 23 miles away.
-Plage Frejus, 27 miles away, is a wide sandy beach lined by a promenade with some restaurants and cafes.
-Sunbeds can be rented from the private beach club or you can take a picnic and just kick back on the sand.
+The French Riviera is famed for its stunning coastline with lots of beautiful beaches for you to enjoy.
+The closest beach is Plage de Grimaud, a long sandy beach with sunbeds and parasols available to hire, 37 kilomtres away.
+Plage Frejus, 43 kilomtres away, is a wide sandy beach lined by a promenade with some restaurants and cafes.
+Sunbeds can be hired from the private beach club or you can take a picnic and relax on the golden sands.
 You’ll find plenty more sandy beaches and private beach clubs along the coastline.

 If you’re feeling adventurous, why not opt for canoeing or kayaking on the River Argens?
 It’s a great afternoon activity for children aged 12 and over.
 You can also organise horse riding and hiking in the nearby countryside.